St Beuno Church, Pistyll Wales

 He leads them down to a river ford on the mountainside.
 They wash in fresh mountain water and emerge refreshed and ready.

-Now he leads them on a path uphill to a barn-like building.inside they will all receive new kit.
+Now he leads them on a path uphill to a barn-like building.
+Inside they will all receive new kit.
 I hear him saying,

 ‘Equipping for the new season’

 Everyone appears dressed and equipped but each person has their own unique clothes, armour, weapons, and mantles.
 No two outfits are the same.
 They fall in and I sense are prepared and ready.
 I know they are the ones who have been faithful during the last season of tearing, wilderness and warfare.
+The vision ends.